sagemath/sagewiki_to_gh-2022-10-10/days7/DebianPackagingSprint.md

  * If things go wrong remove lvm group created :(
  * download Tim's other script collection from the main Deb packaging page [http://www.sagemath.org:9001/days7/DebianPackagingSprint?action=AttachFile (tarballs for now)], untar into /usr/local/bin ...
  * export DEBATHENA_APT=(path to SAGE apt repository)
+ * adduser sage sbuild (where sage is a user you want to be able to do builds)

 == Using the chroot environments ==
  * FIXME